 We decided to ship a solution that alerted about four types of problems, with the idea of adding more types of problems in the future, so that our Fleet team could eventually rely 100% on the alert system.
 These are the actions that could be performed by our agents on the alerts:

 The alert system solution improved the productivity of our Fleet team.
-It also allowed us to react earlier to problematic shipments, including those with pickup/dropoff times problems.
-For the impossible times problem, our agents could reach out to the shipper asking them to modify the times.
-For the tricky times problem, our agents could reach out to the drivers asking them to plan their route making sure they could make it on time to all the stops.
-But we were still getting shipments with impossible and tricky times.
+It also allowed us to react earlier to problematic shipments, including those with tricky times.
+Detecting impossible times required calculating driving times between stops, but tricky times followed a pattern that was easy to indentify: the pickup-to and dropoff-to times were the same.
+When the alert system detected these cases, our agents were able to reach out to drivers in advance asking them to plan their route making sure they could make it on time to all the stops.

-A few months after the alert system had been deployed, the impossible and tricky times problem was prioritized by the Product Manager in my squad so I set out to find a solution.
+The impossible times problem was still unsolved and although most tricky times cases were detected in time, reaching out to drivers every time was a lot of work for our Fleet team.
+That's why a few months after the alert system had been deployed, the impossible and tricky times problem was prioritized by the Product Manager in my squad and I set out to find a solution.

 Out of the two problems, this was the easy one, so I decided to tackle it first.
 As mentioned above, the only validation rule that affected the 'Dropoff from' input was this one: 'Dropoff from' can't be earlier than 'Pickup from'.
 This wasn't a problem if the time windows were big enough.
 For example, considering the driving time between Getafe and Toledo is around 45 min, these times were tricky, but not impossible: